Pazzo92/scraping-dsl/README.md

 For each item there is:

-1. Definition of product with properties and css selectors for each property under product\_name\_type.rbt file.
+1. Definition of product with properties and css selectors for each property under examples\domain_name\types\type_name.sdt file.

-2. Configuration file (.py file) for properties that include more complex manipulation of the tag content under product\_name.py file.
+2. Configuration file (.py file) for properties that include more complex manipulation of the tag content under examples\domain_name\types\type_name.py file.

 # DSL example:

-Main DSL query is defined under product\_name\_program.rbt file.
+Main DSL query is defined under examples\domain_name\type_program.sdq file.

-Example (movie\_program.rbt):
+Example (movie_program.sdq):

 >find Movie where cast = &#39;Morgan Freeman&#39;

-All the examples are under dsl/language folder. (together with type definition and configuration files)
+All the examples are under examples folder. (together with type definition and configuration files)

 # How to run:

-_\*Code expects all the files regarding the grammar definition, type definition and configuration and the main DSL query to be under dsl/language folder._
+_\*Code expects all the files regarding the grammar definition to be under dsl/language folder and type definition, configuration and main DSL query in the examples/domain_name folder._

-In dsl/generate.py file you define the scraping item:
+In dsl/generate.py file you define the scraping item and the domain:
+>  # DEFINE THE TYPE AND THE DOMAIN OF THE SCRAPING ITEM
+    domain = "imdb"
->type = &quot;movie&quot;
+    type = "movie"
 >
->main(type, False)

 _\*Currently supported types are: movie, poslanik and most of the products on winwin and gigatron (laptop, mobilni\_telefon, frizider, televizor etc)_